Affiliate links on Android Authority may earn us a commission. Learn more.

 The biggest disappointment here is the limited 64GB of base storage.

-The iPad Mini never missed a beat when streaming video, playing demanding games, or opening multiple apps in split-screen.
+The iPad Mini never missed a beat when streaming video, playing demanding games, or opening multiple apps in split-screen mode.
 It won’t handle truly professional apps as smoothly as the iPad Pro lineup will, but then again, it isn’t really designed to.

 Perhaps the biggest disappointment here is the limited 64GB of storage on the two base models, with no expandable storage.
 While this is serviceable for those who primarily stream content, it’s woefully unequipped for downloading media and installing several storage-heavy apps.
 To make matters worse, the next step up is 256GB and runs a full $150 more.